 Next, the main index.php file loads the Composer generated autoloader definition and then retrieves an instance of the Laravel application from bootstrap/app.php script.
 The first step performed by Laravel Framework is to create an instance of the application / service container.

 This file creates the new Laravel Application object.

 #STEP3 -HTTP Console Kernels

-The Laravel HTTP kernel layer acts as a central point for serving all the incomming requests from users.
-After the request processed from the bootstrat/app.php script, it sent to HTTP kernel or console kernel, depending the type of request from user.
+The Laravel HTTP kernel layer acts as a central point for serving all the incoming requests from users.
+After the request processed from the bootstrat/app.php script, it sent to HTTP kernel or console kernel, depending on the type of request from a user.
 The HTTP kernel file is located at – app/Http/Kernel.php

 #STEP4 -Register Service Providers